 Who is an ideal candidate for X-Force?

-The X-Force program diversifies the national security innovation base by creating a new model of national security service.
-Minimal experience working with the military is not only acceptable but also preferred!
-Those applicants with prior military or government work experience will be evaluated and accepted by exception.
+The X-Force Fellowship diversifies the national security innovation base by creating a new model of national security service.
+Minimal experience working with the military is not only acceptable, but preferred.
+Applicants with prior military or government work experience will be evaluated and accepted by exception.

 Successful applicants should anticipate an expectation of proficiency in both technical and entrepreneurial skills.
-Strong candidates will have a robust technical skillset, solid project-based work, an entrepreneurial mindset or experience, and demonstrated leadership ability.
+Strong candidates will have a robust technical skillset, solid project-based work, an entrepreneurial mindset, and demonstrated leadership ability.

 What will participants be doing?

-X-Force participants will engage with Department of Defense (DoD) partners for 10-weeks of applied problem-solving.
+X-Force Fellows will engage with DoD partners for 10-weeks of applied problem-solving.
 Participants will work on problems sponsored by their DoD hosts potentially including:

 - Technical (e.g. software development, data analytics, mechanical design/prototyping)